Version Compatibility

 mcp_discovery_results | stable | n/a (see MCP workflows page) | The /mcp/* Model Context Protocol surfaces and the llms.txt / llms-2.0.txt discovery files.
 MCP tool names, parameter schemas, and payload_preview_limit_bytes semantics are part of the contract; tool descriptions and discovery hints are diagnostic. |

-official_sdks | stable | client_compatibility | The first-party SDKs: PHP durable-workflow/workflow, durable-workflow/server, the dw CLI, and the durable_workflow Python SDK.
+official_sdks | stable | client_compatibility | The first-party SDKs: PHP durable-workflow/sdk, the durable_workflow Python SDK, and the durable-workflow Rust SDK.
+The dw CLI is the official command client.
 Each SDK's public surface is governed by its own per-package stability document, which must defer to this page. |

 history_event_wire_formats | frozen | n/a (frozen shapes; see workflow docs/api-stability.md) | The persisted shape of every row in workflow_history_events and workflow_schedule_history_events.
 Once a workflow writes an event, every future SDK that replays it must decode the same field set. |